 My other project is fun!
 There's a Twitter API Connector node in KNIME that makes it super easy to pull tweets.
 So I’m going to get tweets from different countries that mention the word happiness and then see which words are most associated with happiness in different parts of the world.

 Rosaria: How can data scientists in the audience follow your work and access your workflows?

 Tosin: I write articles for KNIME's Low Code for Advanced Data Science journal on Medium and I also have my website TosinLitics where I publish my work.
 I can recommend checking out my KNIME Hub space where I keep my workflows.
 I think it's very helpful to see what other people have done - not just my workflows but all workflows in general on the KNIME Hub.
+It's great for idea generation or to help you get unstuck.
 Being able to refer to examples by others helps a lot.